-Fast Times at Ridgemont High is now available to rent, stream or buy on Criterion Collection blu-ray.
+Fast Times at Ridgemont High is now available to rent, stream or buy on Criterion Collection Blu-ray.

-In Crowe and Heckerling’s world, teenagers work weekends, just like I did at sixteen, their first steps into the adult world wrapped in a confusing void between being treated as a child at school and an adult at work.
-Here every character was an individual with their own unique story, every scene rooted in the dramas of teenage life and the realities of the adolescent experience.
-There are no simplistic villains, just a group of kids trying to make their way through adolescence with as few scars as possible.
+As I watched Fast Times for the first time on VHS as a teen, the experience was nothing short of a revelation.
+It was the first teen comedy/drama I had seen that captured the reality and humour of adolescent life without adult judgement.
+It captured the speed and urgency of growing up and the need to try and define your place and purpose in a confusing world.
+Here teenagers worked at weekends, just like I did, their first steps into the adult world wrapped in a confusing void between being treated as a child at school and an adult at work.
+Every character was an individual with their own unique story, every scene rooted in the dramas of teenage life and the realities of the adolescent experience.
+This group of kids were just trying to make their way through adolescence with as few scars as possible.